dartsim/dart/docs/readthedocs/tutorials/biped.md

 To compute the gradient of the above objective function, we need to evaluate the partial derivatives of each objective term with respect to the degrees of freedom, i.e., the computation of Jacobian matrix.
-DART provides a comprensive set of APIs for accessing various types of Jacobian.
+KIDO provides a comprensive set of APIs for accessing various types of Jacobian.
 In this example, computing the gradient of the first term of the objective function requires the Jacobian of the